venelin/PCMBase/README.md

 The function `PCMTreePlot` in the package is implemented based on the R-package ggtree, which is not on CRAN.
-It is highly recommended to install this package in order to visualize trees with colored parts corresponding to defferent evolutionary regimes.
+It is highly recommended to install this package in order to visualize trees with colored parts corresponding to different evolutionary regimes.
 If ggtree is not installed, the package will fail to run examples and generate the vignettes.
 At the time of writing this documentation, ggtree can be installed from bioconductor through the following code (if that does not